 Until a new custom rule is created and push to their customers, your site is vulnerable.
 This is why WordFence upcharges clients $500 or $1,000 to clean malware that the WordFence software allowed to infect the site.

 By contrast, BitFire garanties the security of the RASP system and will not only clean any malware infecting a RASP protected system free of charge, but fully refund the purchase price of the 1 year license.

 If you plan to use WordFence for your website security, we HIGHLY recommend you use the paid version.
 The free version of WordFence only pushes new rules to free customers after 30 days, and free customers do not benefit from their IP block list, greatly reducing the benefit of the software.

 By the time 30 days has past, a vulnerable website has already been exploited.
 This is because web scanners like ZGrab and others can scan the entire Internet looking for vulnerable systems to exploit in under a day from a single machine.
 That's right 4,228,250,625 web sites scanned per day from a single machine.

 Properly configured BitFire Bot Control is enough to protect most WordPress websites.
-Customers looking for guaranteed protection and peace of mind while not worrying about possibly spending an additional $1,000 - $500 USD in the event their security software fails, should consider purchasing a BitFire RASP license to protect their websites.
+Customers looking for guaranteed protection and peace of mind while not worrying about possibly spending an additional $1,000 - $500 USD to clean up a malware infection in the event their security software fails, should consider purchasing a BitFire RASP license to protect their websites.